 If any cooking or food preparation is taking place in the classroom, all surfaces will be cleaned before and after use.

-TAs may take a maximum of four pupils to cook in the canteen.
+TAs may take a maximum of four pupils to cook.

 Parent helpers will be supervised when cooking with groups of pupils.